msotoodeh/asymmetric-passwords/README.md

   |                    |                                  |
 ```

-A reference C++ implementation of this project is provided here which uses ED25519 and SHA512 as KDF.
+A reference C++ implementation of this project is provided here which uses ED25519 and PBKDF2-HMAC-SHA512 for KDF.
 The ECC library is a clone of https://github.com/msotoodeh/curve25519.
-PBKDF2 and HMAC are the better choices for KDF.